aakashghartichhetri2055/Translify/README.md

 ## Getting Started

 The way this project is setup currently is assuming that it will be deployed on Google Cloud.
-If you wanted to run this locally, you sould have at the a computer with enough memory, ideally ~24GB of RAM to be safe.
+If you want to run this locally, you should have a computer with enough memory, ideally ~24GB of RAM to be safe.

 Detailed instructions follow below for how to run this project locally.
 You should read all of them (which includes following step 1 and reading the README mentioned there) before starting: